 Figure 2-1.
-Wood biomass unloading
+Wood Biomass Unloading

 The heat generated increases the temperature of water-filled tubes inside the boiler and produces steam.
 The steam in the tubes rises and enters a boiler steam drum, where liquid water and vapor are separated.
 The liquid in the boiler drum is recycled into the boiler tubes for re-heating, while the steam from the drum is sent through tubes positioned in the location of the boiler with the highest temperature for superheating.
-The high-pressure, superheated steam rotates a turning gear for a turbine-generator unit to generate electricity.
-After propelling the turning gear, the steam is (1) directed into the boiler or (2) passed through a condenser to be recaptured as liquid and recycled into the boiler.
+The high-pressure, superheated steam rotates the turbines for a turbine-generator unit to generate electricity.
+After propelling the turbines, the steam is either (1) directed into the boiler or (2) passed through a condenser to be recaptured as liquid and recycled into the boiler.

 The ash from the combustion of wood biomass falls to the bottom of the boiler onto a sloped grate.
 The sloped grate vibrates at set intervals to migrate the ash into a water trough.
-A screw conveyer moves the ash from the water trough into a storage bin; the ash is sold and/or recycled as fertilizer, concrete mix aggregate, or other applications.
+A screw conveyer moves the ash from the water trough into a storage bin; the ash is sent to a landfill.

 The boiler combustion air (flue gas) that is used to heat the boiler tubes, the boiler drum, and superheater is ducted through an economizer, which pre-heats new boiler feed water that is continually added to the system.
 The flue gas is also used to pre-heat combustion air (blown in with the wood biomass) prior to being ducted into a mechanical multi-clone separator and electrostatic precipitator (ESP).
+Fly ash is then disposed of to a landfill.

-The electricity production rate estimated during testing is presented in Table 2-1.
+The electricity production rate recorded during testing is presented in Table 2-1.